dekuNukem/exixe/README.md

 Overdrive is controlled by a SPI command.

 Please note that you still need a high-voltage supply around 180V for Nixie tubes to start glowing.
 You can design one yourself for your project, or use a pre-made module that takes 5V and outputs 180V.
 Just search "5V nixie power" on ebay, here's [one example](https://www.ebay.com/itm/DC-5V-12V-to-170V-DC-High-Voltage-NIXIE-Power-Supply-Module-PSU-NIXIE-TUBE-ERA-/322511957768?hash=item4b1735ef08:g:ftQAAOSwYTVZmjZb).

-only one digit should light up at a given time along with one dot

-both have same pinout

 ## SPI command protocol